jewettaij/visfd/README.md

 ## Development Status: *alpha*
-Program names and command line arguments may change in the future.
+Program names, command line arguments, file names, and function names (in the API) may all change in the future.

 ## Compilation